apache/nuttx/configs/samv71-xult/README.txt

   CONFIG_ARMV7M_DCACHE_WRITETHROUGH=y

-The total FLASH is organized as 128KB/sector x 16 sectors = 2MB.
-The
+The total FLASH on the SAMV71 is organized as 128KB/sector x 16 sectors = 2MB.
+The sectors are all uniform (except for sector zero which will never be used by the driver).

-sectors are all uniform (except for sector zero which will never be used by the driver).
+The configuration sets aside 8 sectors, or 8 * 128KB = 1MB of the FLASH

-In this configuration I have aside 8 sectors, or 8 * 128KB = 1MB of the
+for programmable memory (CONFIG_SAMV7_PROGMEM_NSECTORS=8).
+The exact number of sectors set aside is optional.

-FLASH for testing.
-Ideally, one should also modify the linker script and reduce the size of the available FLASH by 1MB in this case to avoid difficult run-time problems.
-I did not do that because I know that my test program is small.
+NOTE: Ideally, one should also modify the linker script and reduce the size of the available FLASH the amount set aside for program usage to avoid difficult run-time problems.
+That would be 1MB in this configuration.
+I did not do that only because I know that my test program is small.

 When the system boots, you can see the FLASH driver: